Disney Vacation Club

 - Get the owner’s full name, address and phone number before sending any payment.
 To the extent possible, confirm that the information is valid.
 (For instance, call and talk with the owner.
 Also, consider going to Google and typing in the person’s name and contact info to see if you find any mentions that will help you confirm the owner’s identity.)

-- Confirm that the person is a DVC owner by running a search at the Florida Comptroller’s Office website (assuming you are renting at Walt Disney World or Vero Beach).
-There may be similar searches available on the state websites for Hilton Head (South Carolina), Grand Californian (California) and Aulani (Hawaii).
+- Confirm that the person is a DVC owner by running a search at the Florida Comptroller’s Office website (assuming you are renting at Walt Disney World).
+There are similar searches available on the websites for Vero Beach (Florida), Hilton Head (South Carolina), The Villas at Grand Californian or The Villas at Disneyland Hotel (California) and Aulani (Hawaii).

 - There should be a written contract or letter of agreement, signed by both of you, spelling out exactly what the rental will cost, when payment is due, dates of the stay, etc.